codybuell/dotfiles/README.md

 ### karabiner

- - swap numbers and symbols
+ - swap numbers and symbols?